 - high fever

-Women with urethritis sometimes don’t show any symptoms, while men are more likely to show signs within days to a month after infection, or exposure to irritants.
+Females with urethritis sometimes don’t show any symptoms, while males are more likely to show signs within days to a month after infection, or exposure to irritants.

 Other symptoms of kidney stones include:

 - strong pain in the side and back

 - pain that moves into the lower abdomen and groin